lijumjose/VIPMP/src/pages/docs/customer_account/high_pen_apis.md

 #### Sample failure response

 On failure, the appropriate HTTP status code based on the reason/type of failure will be sent.
-For example, if the API key is invalid , the response has status HTTP 403 and the failure response as:
+For example, if the API key is invalid, the response has status HTTP 403 and the failure response as:

 ```json
 { "code": "4115", "message": "Api Key is invalid or missing" }